Jiakaizhang/jk-academic/content/publication/HPLP/index.md

 ---
-title: "An example conference paper"
+title: "Rent-tax substitution and its impact on firms: Evidence from housing purchase limits policy in China"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Renjie Zhao
 - admin
-- Robert Ford

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
+- ""
-- "Equal contribution"
+- "Corresponding author"

-date: "2013-07-01T00:00:00Z"
+date: "2021-10-10T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).